folio-org/ui-calendar/README.md

 For setting up the UI, follow the instructions provided [on this page](https://github.com/folio-org/stripes-core/blob/master/doc/new-development-setup.md).

-The react-big-calendar module has to be added in the .stripesclirc file.
-E.g. "@folio/react-big-calendar": "../react-big-calendar"
+The react-big-calendar module has to be added in the .stripesclirc file, e.g. "@folio/react-big-calendar": "../react-big-calendar"

 To use the calendar your user needs to have the permission for the calendar functions.
 You can add the permission (Calendar permissions [calendar.collection.all]) in the Users app.